 In 2013, Eric Posner, a law professor at the University of Chicago, added another view to the debate by stating: “a real Ponzi scheme takes fraud; bitcoin, by contrast, seems more like a collective delusion.”

-But why are there so many cases of bitcoin fraud, Ponzi and scams?
+But why are there so many cases of bitcoin fraud, Ponzi, and scams?
 Is that because bitcoin has limitations making it uniquely suited for fraudulent schemes and therefore so often used by scammers?

 The case of Bitcoin Savings and Trust Ponzi scheme

 Bitcoin is the only cryptocurrency used in a fraudulent scheme described as a Ponzi in the Litigation Release No. 23090, issued by U.S. Securities and Exchange Commission on September 22, 2014.
-As a result, the bitcoin operator Trendon T. Shavers, A/K/A/ “Pirateat40”, was sentenced to to pay more than $40 million in disgorgement and prejudgment interest, 18 months in prison for one count of securities fraud stemming from his involvement in a Bitcoin-related Ponzi scheme.
+As a result, the bitcoin operator Trendon T. Shavers, A/K/A/ “Pirateat40”, was sentenced to pay more than $40 million in disgorgement and prejudgment interest, 18 months in prison for one count of securities fraud stemming from his involvement in a Bitcoin-related Ponzi scheme.
 Shavers fraudulently obtained approximately 146,000 bitcoin in BCST investments by running it as a Ponzi scheme before he disappeared from the public scene.
-By using a non existent company advertised over an internet forum he was able to run BTCST using bitcoin.
+By using a non-existent company advertised over an internet forum he was able to run BTCST using bitcoin.

 Why did he use bitcoin?

 Using bitcoin allowed Shavers to stay completely anonymous, making it possible for him to just disappear with the money from his investors.
-Bitcoin uses peer-to-peer decentralized system, where users make anonymous transfers in bitcoins.
+Bitcoin uses a peer-to-peer decentralized system, where users make anonymous transfers in bitcoins.
 The anonymity of bitcoin aided Shavers and made it possible for BCS&T to operate the company as a classic Ponzi scheme operates.
-Over the duration of the scheme Shavers fraudulently obtained approximately 146,000 Bitcoin in BTCST investments, which amounted to approximately $807,380 based on the average price of Bitcoin at the time of the scheme.
+Over the duration of the scheme, Shavers fraudulently obtained approximately 146,000 Bitcoin in BTCST investments, which amounted to approximately $807,380 based on the average price of Bitcoin at the time of the scheme.
 He pled guilty in September 2015 and was sentenced to 18 months in prison and had to pay US$1,228,660.93 in forfeiture, and US$1,228,660.93 in restitution.

 The scam cases in the industry strongly affect the reputation of cryptocurrency brands.
 The scandal related sells news outlets but at the same time prevents cryptocurrencies from explaining the advantages and risks related to digital currencies to the mass user through objective news content.
-Competitors like banks and escrow agents offering similar services with much higher fees have no interest of cryptocurrencies with good reputation that already disrupt the market.
-At the same time the perception of digital currencies is strongly related to the public debate surrounding them.
+Competitors like banks and escrow agents offering similar services with much higher fees have no interest in cryptocurrencies with good reputation that already disrupt the market.
+At the same time, the perception of digital currencies is strongly related to the public debate surrounding them.

-In an additional article we will explore the issue of fake news in the cryptocurrency industry and will look for answers to the questions – why & who benefits?
+In an additional article, we will explore the issue of fake news in the cryptocurrency industry and will look for answers to the questions – why & who benefits?